What is Genetic counselling?

 What is a Genetic Counsellor?

 The genetic counsellor works with doctors, including fertility specialists, and other members of the healthcare team to help patients and their families get the care that’s right for their individual situation.
 Genetic counsellors help patients understand what their family history means to them, decide what genetic tests to have, and understand how to use the genetic test results to make the best treatment choices.
-This is especially helpful today as fertility treatment becomes more personalised and more treatment options, such as pre-implantation genetic diagnosis (PGD) and pre-implantation genetic screening (PGS), become more readily available and can be tailored to a patient’s particular needs.
+This is especially helpful today as fertility treatment becomes more personalised and more treatment options, such as pre-implantation genetic testing (PGT), become more readily available and can be tailored to a patient’s particular needs.